 - Abbreviations: I often find an abbreviation suddenly appears in a report with no previous explanation as to what it refers to.
-Similarly, wording can alternate at random between the full version and the abbreviation with no apparent rhyme or reason.
-General rule of thumb is: first time, write in full with the abbreviation in brackets.
-After that, use the abbreviation throughout the report.
+Similarly, wording can alternate at random between the full version and the abbreviation.
+General rule of thumb is: first time, write in full with the abbreviation in brackets; after that, use the abbreviation throughout the report.

 - Scientific names: Again, I see huge variations and inconsistencies with this.
 General rule is that scientific names for species are mentioned after the common name, the first time it is written (within or without brackets and always italicised).

 - Titles: decide how these are going to be represented (usually a house-style decision) and then stick to it consistently throughout the report.

 - Tables/diagrams/photos: make sure that these are easy to read (i.e. you don’t need a magnifying glass to read the detail and/or they are not just a big fuzzy blur), are labelled correctly and consistently, are relevant, are referred to in the text, look the same (e.g. table shading and appearance is consistent) … etc.

 - References: be consistent with how these are written, make sure they are included where necessary, make sure they are up-to-date (where referencing guidance and policy) and make use of cross-referencing footnotes throughout the report each time the document/organisation (etc.) is mentioned.